naveepr/Misc-info/bash-tips.md

 ## Arithmetic

-### let <arithmetic expresssion>
+### Let <arithmetic expresssion>
 > - let a= (4+5)
 > - let "a=5+4"

-### expr - is similar to let except instead of saving the result to a variable it instead prints the answer.
+### Expr - is similar to let except instead of saving the result to a variable it instead prints the answer.
 > - expr 5 + 4
 > - expr 5 \* 4
 > - expr 5+4